mybb/docs.mybb.com/1.8/development/themes/index.md

 </table>
 ```

-See [MyBB 1.4 CSS Guide](https://community.mybb.com/thread-33809.html) for a visual diagram of CSS classes and ids for the main MyBB pages.
+See [MyBB 1.4 CSS Guide](https://community.mybb.com/thread-33809.html) for a visual diagram of CSS classes and IDs for the main MyBB pages.